input-output-hk/catalyst-ci/CONTRIBUTING.md

 ### Your First Code Contribution

 Embarking on your first code contribution can be an exhilarating yet intimidating endeavor.
-Here at Catalyst Voices, we foster a welcoming and supportive environment to ensure that everyone can contribute to the codebase irrespective of their experience level.
+Here at Catalyst, we foster a welcoming and supportive environment to ensure that everyone can contribute to the codebase irrespective of their experience level.
 Below is a step-by-step guide to making your first code contribution to our repository: